Blog

 A. Tracking Technology Considerations

 The technology behind asset tracking tags determines how data is captured, transmitted, and integrated with your systems.
-Different technologies offer varying levels of automation, accuracy, and real-time data collection.
-Evaluating the right technology ensures that your asset tagging system meets operational requirements and can scale with your business.
+As a result, different technologies offer varying levels of automation, accuracy, and real-time data collection.
+Therefore, evaluating the right technology ensures that your asset tagging system meets operational requirements and can scale with your business.
+So, what types of asset tags are commonly used for tracking?

 Cost-effective and widely used, best for environments where manual, line-of-sight scanning is feasible.